Bored or stressed, they are simply our kids.

 The flow theory explains how, when the challenge is too great, the student can become anxious, and if the task is too easy, the student will be bored.
-Csíkszentmihályi’s finding also showed that to cultivate flow even further, the goal of the activity should be clear and feedback ongoing, so that one can adjust one’s effort over time.
+Csíkszentmihályi’s findings also show that to cultivate flow even further, the goal of the activity should be clear and feedback ongoing, so that students can adjust their effort over time.

-Their findings were further validated by Ellwood and Abrams, who studied specifically how the promotion of flow experiences can foster enhanced student motivation and greater achievement outcomes (2017).
+Shernoff et al.’s (2003) findings were further validated by Ellwood and Abrams (2018), who studied specifically how the promotion of flow experiences can foster enhanced student motivation and greater achievement outcomes.

-Expressly condition characteristic of clearly defined goals, receiving immediate feedback, and most importantly, the perfect balance between challenge and skills led to greater motivation and ultimately greater achievement.
-Incorporating the experience of flow was positively related to the success of inquiry-based science (Ellwood & Abrams, 2017).
+Clearly defined goals, immediate feedback, and most importantly, the perfect balance between challenge and skills led to greater motivation and ultimately greater achievement.
+Incorporating the experience of flow was positively related to the success of inquiry-based science (Ellwood & Abrams, 2018).

 Motivation and What Gets in the Way

-The discussion of motivation of students, especially of those who may be reluctant or resistant, would not be complete without understanding the mechanics of what gets in the way.
+The discussion of student motivation, especially for those who may be reluctant or resistant, would not be complete without understanding the mechanics of what gets in the way.

 The learned helplessness theory relies on the components of contingency, cognition, and behavior to explain the motivational dynamics underlying helplessness.
-The theory of learned helplessness, or victim of circumstances as others like to call it, explains behaviors characteristic of lack of self-efficacy and expectancies of no or low control over future outcomes (Reeve, 2018).
+The theory of learned helplessness explains behaviors characteristic of lack of self-efficacy and expectancies of no or low control over future outcomes (Reeve, 2018).